arunabh-a/Tabenspace/README.md

 ## Idea
 - Our idea is to remake the application making it free for all to simplify and organize your websites, allowing you to be more productive, fast and organized.
--With Tabenspace, you will be able to manage and organize your regularly used web apps and websites with just a few clicks.
+- With Tabenspace, you will be able to manage and organize your regularly used web apps and websites with just a few clicks.

 ## Design